ddmcdonald/sparser/README.md

 and numbers, location, or person-company-title.
 Beyond semantically controlled sublanguages, we use an extensive syntactic grammar where composition is constrained by more heuristic type-checking.
-We also draw on the Complex lexicon to giving as part of speech and simple subcategorization information about words that weren't given an explicit semantic definition.
+We also draw on the Complex lexicon to provide part of speech and simple subcategorization information about words that haven't given an explicit semantic definition.